Hardware-SaaS · IoT · Warehouse Logistics

 Fleet Health Telemetry

-Centralised Oversight: Bridged the physical harness with the firmware data layer to pipe fleet health metrics back to headquarters for remote triage.
+Centralised Fleet Oversight: Defined the harness architecture that bridged physical vehicle state to the firmware data layer — piping fleet health metrics to headquarters and enabling remote resolution of ~95% of non-mechanical service calls.

 ~95% Remote Issue Resolution